Pa. gives update on COVID-19 cases, vaccinations for Friday

-(WKBN) – The Pennsylvania Department of Health said Friday there were 415 additional positive cases of COVID-19 and 4 more deaths since Thursday’s report, when 425 additional cases and 10 more deaths were reported.
+(WKBN) – The Pennsylvania Department of Health said Friday there were 557 additional positive cases of COVID-19 and one more death since Thursday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to drop.
 The full 14-day moving average since the start of the pandemic can be found here.